Tuesday, December 17, 2024

 Knees and toes.

-Letter of the day: "T is for turkey or thankful or Thanksgiving
+Letter of the day: "S” is for snow

 A Tuesday morning storytime for ages 0-6 years old.